Can Celtic tame Leverkusen’s ‘new Havertz'?

 Seoane's high-tempo attacking style has clicked quickly - his team are averaging more than 2.5 goals per match across all competitions.

-Czech striker Patrik Schick - the scourge of Scotland at Euro 2020 with a goal from inside his own half - has carried on that form with four league goals, while French international winger Moussa Diaby has one fewer.
+Czech Republic striker Patrik Schick - the scourge of Scotland at Euro 2020 with a goal from inside his own half - has carried on that form with four league goals, while France winger Moussa Diaby has one fewer.

 Diaby has recent history of dousing a Scottish club's Europa League dreams, his goal sealing Leverkusen's 4-1 aggregate success over Rangers in the last 16 two seasons ago.